 It really seems like we are in a never-ending vortex of “everything is expensive and I’m forced to buy it anyway” kind of world.
 I mean—who remembers when gas was nowhere near $4 a gallon?
 Everything was so much cheaper than it is now.
 With rent and mortgages skyrocketing far away into the galaxy—headed straight toward a black hole destined to never return, believe it or not; there are ways to gut punch the system.
-Here are a few tips that will have you floating like a butterfly and stinging like a bee, with a TKO in sight.
-Kick up your feet and say, “TAKE THAT ECONOMY!”
+Here are a few tips that will help you reduce household expenses and save a little money along the way.

 How much TV are you watching if you work all day?
 I know, I know…it just feels better because it’s there.
 Question!
 Do your pockets feel better?
 If not, maybe you could find a better option.
 Time.com recommends calling your cable provider’s retention department and negotiating a deal if you’ve been a long-time customer.
 If that doesn’t work, go with another company that offers a good bundle package.